DLR-TS/OSTAR-Quickstart/README.md

 ### Requirements

-System capable to run containers.
+System capable to run containers. \
-System capable to run Carla 0.9.13 with an adequate GPU.
+Installation of Carla 0.9.13.

 ### Installation